 - All-around condition.
 When in good overall condition, there are no tears, cuts, bulges, cracks or items stuck in the rubber.
 It also means there are no irregular wear patterns like striped bands, worn edges or wear only in the center.
 Remember, you should only use a spare in case of emergencies and get a new tire as soon as possible.

 - Rims.
 Scraped, bent or split rims can cause damage to your tires, potentially leading to a blowout, and can cause mechanical problems with the control of your vehicle.
 Vibrations in your steering wheel or seat may indicate rim damage.
-That’s when you want to have a specialist take a look to ensure safe vehicle operation.
+That’s when you want to have service experts at the dealership take a look to ensure safe vehicle operation.

 As you circle your vehicle to determine the source of your indicator light, you discover a nail in one of your tires.
 While you’re at it, you check the other tires to see the tread you have remaining.
 It looks pretty low, and you can see most of Lincoln’s head when you do the penny test.
 Thinking proactively, you decide you should replace all your tires.
 After all, having new tires means better tread and more protection from punctures.